-We reveal where the financial experts have gone wrong – so you don’t have to
+We asked financial experts where they have gone wrong – so you don’t have to.

 Have you ever missed a credit card payment?
 Did you take out a fixed rate mortgage at the wrong time?
 How about buying shares in a company that ended up going bankrupt?